langmead-lab/recount-unify/README.md

 * `tabix` same as `bgzip` but can be ~any version of htslib
 * `sqlite3` same reason as for `bgzip/tabix`
 * Python 2.7 with PyLucene 6.5.0 installed (optional, only needed if building Lucene indexes for Snaptron)

-While the Snakemake file does most of the heavy lifting, there are a number of separate steps which are still outside the Snakemake workflow.
+* binaries needs to be built ahead of time for supporting utilities in `merge/`, `scripts/`, and `rejoin/`, cd into each and run `make all`

-The following files/information are needed to run the unifier, but are specific to your project:
+Also, the following files/information are needed to run the unifier, but are specific to your project:

 * a tab-delimited file of the project study(s) and sample/run ids used in the `recount-pump` run (e.g. `project1.tsv` below)
 * compilation ID for your project that doesn't collide with existing recount3/Snaptron2 compilations IDs (`compilation_id`)